belma-pm/wine-quality-eda/README.md

 # Wine Quality EDA

 ## Objective
 Exploratory Data Analysis (EDA) on the Wine Quality dataset.
-The goal is to understand variable distributions, relationships, and insights from physicochemical attributes.
+The goal is to understand variable distributions, relationships, and extract insights from physicochemical attributes.

 ## Dataset
-- Source: Kaggle – Wine Quality Dataset
-- License: CC0 Public Domain (Open) :contentReference[oaicite:1]{index=1}

-## Contents
-- `wine_quality_eda.ipynb`: Jupyter notebook with EDA
-- `data/`: Dataset files
+This project uses the Wine Quality dataset from Kaggle.
+The dataset contains physicochemical features such as acidity, pH, alcohol, sulphates, and a quality score.

+The dataset is provided as a single CSV file (`WineQT.csv`) and is licensed under **CC0 Public Domain**.

-## Steps Included
+## Analysis Steps
 - Data loading and inspection
-- Missing value check
+- Missing value analysis
-- Univariate and bivariate analysis
+- Univariate analysis
 - Correlation analysis
-- Key visualizations and insights
+- Visualization of key relationships

-## Tools
+## Tools & Technologies
 - Python
 - Pandas
+- NumPy
+- Matplotlib
-- Matplotlib / Seaborn
+- Seaborn

+## Conclusion
+This EDA provides a clear understanding of the dataset structure and highlights key variables that influence wine quality.